-We further discuss potential alterations of the U-Pb geochronometer by (1) the development of fractures and cleavages; (2) dissolution and re-crystallization; (3) solid-state diffusion.
+We further discuss potential alterations of the U-Pb geochronometer through (1) the development of fractures and cleavages, (2) dissolution and recrystallization, and (3) solid-state diffusion.

-(1) Fractures and cleavages
+1. Fractures and cleavages.

-400 Fluorite is well known to develop cleavages and fractures.
-Although cleavages are abundant in the core of the crystals (Flgeo), they are rare on the rims (Fig. 3c).
-Scarce fractures crosscutting Flog2 were observed, causing the oxidation of pyrite (Fig. 3e).
-Adjacent pyrite crystals being unaffected, these fractures only generated local alterations, and were consequently avoided in LA-ICP-MS analyses (Fig. 3d).
+Fluorite is well known to develop cleavages and fractures.
+Although cleavages are abundant in the core of the crystals (Fl{geo}), they are rare on the rims (Fig. 3c).
+Scarce fractures crosscutting $Fl{og}2$ were observed, causing the oxidation of pyrite (Fig. 3e).
+Adjacent pyrite crystals being unaffected, these fractures only generated local alterations and were consequently avoided in LA-ICP-MS analyses (Fig. 3d).